peddlerlabs/peddler-daas-api-docs/docs/Quickstart Guide/finalise-delivery-order.md

 # Finalise delivery order

 Once the order is ready to ship and the respective delivery line-items have been added, we finalise the order for delivery.
-Upon finalising an order, it is processed by our PSP or accounts systems, it can not be modified once its status has changed from `CREATED` (more on statuses will follow).
+Upon finalising an order, it is processed by our PSP or accounts systems, it can not be modified once its status has changed from `CREATED` (more on statuses [here](/docs/Quickstart%20Guide/delivery-order-status-lifecycles.md#order-status)).
 It is possible to programmatically CANCEL an order (see cancelling an order).

 :::tip Notes